-18. QIS Description
+19. QIS Description

+19a.
 Provide a brief summary description of the QIS.
-The description must include the market-based incentive type and topic area.
+The description must include the market-based incentive type(s) and topic area(s) selected in Elements 21 and 22.

+19b.
 Is the QIS described above part of a mandatory state initiative?

-Is the QIS submission a strategy that the issuer currently has in place for its Marketplace product line and/or for other product lines?
+19c.
+Is the QIS submission a strategy that the issuer currently has in place for its Exchange product line and/or for other product lines?

-&lt;sup>5 Issuers may use existing strategies employed in non-Marketplace product lines (e.g., Medicaid, commercial) if the existing strategies are relevant to their QHP enrollee populations and meet the QIS requirements and criteria.
+Issuers may use existing strategies employed in non-Exchange product lines (e.g., Medicaid, commercial) if the existing strategies are relevant to their QHP enrollee populations and meet the QIS requirements and criteria.

 According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid Office of Management and Budget (OMB) control number.
 The valid OMB control number for this information collection is 0938-1286.
 The time required to complete this information collection is estimated to average 48 hours.

 If you have comments concerning the accuracy of the time estimate(s) or suggestions for improving this form, please write to: CMS, 7500 Security Boulevard, Attn: PRA Reports Clearance Officer, Mail Stop C4-26-05, Baltimore, Maryland 21244-1850.